ymcatwincities/openy/README.md

 Welcome to OpenY Alerts project.

 ### About
 This module aims to implement display of alerts block for OpenY site.
-You can set alert content, choose alert color, place, date.
+You can set alert content, choose color, place, and date.

 ### QuickStart
-For starting to use the module, enable it.
+To start using the module, enable it.
 Go to node/add/alert to add new alert and fill all required fields.

 ### Technical information
-Implemented Alert Content Type and Views with blocks to display it.
+Implemented Alert Content Type and Views with blocks to display them.

 ### Disclaimer
-Module has hard dependencies with modules:
+Module has hard dependencies with other modules:
   - block
   - content_moderation
   - field